 This study was a non-blinded randomized controlled trial (RCT), with an intervention and a wait-listed control group.
 In this RCT, we aimed to determine the efficacy of the e-learning module in improving OHPs' knowledge, attitudes, and self-efficacy (i.e., confidence in their own knowledge and skills) with regard to addressing the role of significant others in the return-to-work process of sick-listed workers with chronic diseases.
-We were interested in the absolute effects of the e-learning module and therefore wanted to compare OHPs receiving access to the e-learning module with OHPs in an inactive control condition (i.e., not receiving access to the e-learning module).
-As gaining access to the e-learning module and receiving continuing education points were considered to be important incentives for OHPs to participate in this study, we decided upon a wait-list control group.
+We were interested in the absolute effects of the e-learning module and therefore wanted to compare OHPs receiving access to the e-learning module.
+As gaining access to the e-learning module of the e-learning module and receiving continuing education points were considered to be important incentives for OHPs to participate in this study, we decided upon a wait-list control group.
 While it would have been interesting to also determine the relative effects of the e-learning module using an active control condition, this was not feasible in this study because there was no suitable alternative intervention available.
 In addition to determining the efficacy of the e-learning module, we explored OHPs' responses to and satisfaction with the e-learning module.